ansys/pylumerical/doc/source/api/autodiscovery.rst

 Autodiscovery
 =============

-PyLumerical requires Lumerical product version |supported_lum_release| or later to run.
+PyLumerical requires Lumerical |supported_lum_release| or later to run.
 The autodiscovery function first attempts to find the installation location using the following methods:

 1. **Windows registry**: On Windows, PyLumerical checks the registry for the installation path of Lumerical products.